andreas0x41/coding-tutorial-obsidian/content/index.md

 > Less exam relevant, but still good/helpful to know.
 There are use cases like....

 So all topics that are not exam relevant for all departments listed in the hashtags will have an infobox that explains if and for whom they are exam relevant.
 If an infobox like this is at the start of a header/topic, it applies to the whole topic and all subtopics.
 If it is in the middle of a topic, it applies to the rest of the topic or only a small part and you will find details in the description.

-# Code Examples
-Most topics include short examples in a code block.
-You will find the [[content/AIAT/1 General/2 Output|output]] `print()` functions as a line comment directly after ` -> `.
-Alternatively, the output can also be in its own code block.
-If the code involves user [[content/AIAT/1 General/3 Input|input]] either the input is marked with `{?}` or an example value will be given and used.